Squeezing: from numerical to conceptual problems: Toeplitz Algebra and the Exact Operations

-The method employs the simplest {\em algebra of Toeplitz} of $2\times2$ {\em equidiagonal, symplectic matrices} $u$ with $u_{11} = u_{22} = \frac{1}{2} \text{Tr}~u$.
-It turns out that the if two matrices $u, v$ are equidiagonal, then their anticommutator $uv+vu$ and the symmetric products $uvu$ and $vuv$ have the same property.
-The {\em Toeplitz matrices} were studied by mathematicians \cite{bottcher00,trefethen05}, though apparently, without noticing their full quantum control sense.
-In our case, they do not necessarily eliminate jumps in \eqref{squeeze} but they give more flexibility in constructing the squeezed Fourier operations which now can be achieved as the symmetric products of many little symplectic contributions \eqref{sprot} with different $\beta$'s acting in different time intervals.
-Thus, {\em e.g.}, by using the fragments of the 'symplectic rotations' $v_k$ caused by the Hamiltonians \eqref{eq:1} with some constant $\beta = \beta_k$ in time intervals $\Delta\tau_k ~ (k=0,1,2,\ldots)$, one can define the symmetric product:
+Though the exact expressions \eqref{squeeze} were already known, it was not noticed that they can be generated by the simple anti-commuting {\em Toeplitz algebra} of $2\times2$ {\em equidiagonal, symplectic matrices} $u$ with $u_{11} = u_{22} = \frac{1}{2} \text{Tr}~u$.
+It turns out that for any two such matrices $u, v$ their anticommutator $uv+vu$ as well as the symmetric products $uvu$ and $vuv$ belong to the same family.
+The {\em Toeplitz matrices} inspired a lot of research, {\em e.g.} \cite{bottcher00,trefethen05,Deift}, though apparently, without paying attention to their simplest quantum control sense.
+In our case, even without eliminating jumps in \eqref{squeeze} they give an additional flexibility in constructing the squeezed Fourier operations as the symmetric products of many little symplectic contributions \eqref{sprot} with different $\beta$'s acting in different time intervals.
+Thus, {\em e.g.}, by using the fragments of the symplectic rotations $v_k$ caused by the Hamiltonians \eqref{eq:1} with some fixed $\beta = \beta_k$ in time intervals $\Delta\tau_k ~ (k=0,1,2,\ldots)$, one can define the symmetric product: